In Mental Health Crisis

 The Anxiety and Depression group program is designed to increase your understanding of the symptoms you may be having and build skills to manage symptoms in a healthier and more positive way.
 Over the course of 8 weekly sessions, you will have the opportunity to learn new skills, and share your experience with others.
 The goal is to provide you with a tool kit of coping strategies to use when facing triggering or emotionally challenging situations.
 Exploring challenges in a group setting can provide insight, normalize your experience, and make you feel less alone.

-Topics explored through presentations and interactive activities include self awareness, grounding techniques, core beliefs, the cognitive triangle, recognizing automatic thoughts, negativity bias, alternative responses, and self compassion.
+Topics explored through presentations and interactive activities include self awareness, grounding techniques, core beliefs, the cognitive triangle, recognizing automatic thoughts, negative bias, alternative responses, and self compassion.